 The four core requirements of the act are to:

 - Separate children from adult offenders; and

 - Reduce racial and ethnic disparities (R/ED) within the juvenile justice system.

 To assure compliance with these requirements, TCCY conducts periodic on-site monitoring of all jails and detention facilities in Tennessee.

 TCCY also performs on-site monitoring of programs awarded funds through TCCY and distributes state and federal funds to counties and community programs to prevent delinquency or improve services for children involved with juvenile courts.

-TCCY oversees the statewide and local disproportionate minority contact task forces, which work with local communities to address the overrepresentation of minorities at all applicable points of contact within the juvenile justice system.
+TCCY oversees the statewide and local racial and ethnic disparities task forces, which work with local communities to address the overrepresentation of minorities at all applicable points of contact within the youth justice system.
 Also, in collaboration with other state agencies, the courts, schools and community-based organizations, TCCY provides training and technical assistance on grant applications and compliance with the JJDP act.

 Until July 2012, TCCY annually evaluated a representative sample of all children in state custody through the CPORT/QSR Program.
 A report has been produced identifying similarities between children in custody because they were adjudicated delinquent and those found to be neglected and abused.